lucianocastr/manualesS/_manuales/en/cuora-neo/altas-bajas-modificaciones.md

 {: .img-capture}
 ![PLU Printing Formats](../../../../images/en/cuora-neo/cuora-neo-abm-plu13.png "PLU Printing Formats")

+- **Direct Selling:** Allows you to assign a specific print format to the PLU when making direct sales.
+- **Pre-packed:** Allows you to assign a specific print format to the PLU when making prepackage sales.

 - by pressing the **magnifying glass** the search menu is shown.
 In the right box you will see the sale modes already generated.
 Choose the one that corresponds to the PLU about to be created and then press select.
 Remember that you can expand the search using the option search by keyword.
 - The **X symbol** allows you to delete the selected printing format from the screen.